afikri/tailwind-nextjs-starter-blog/data/blog/python/flask/flask-api-tutorial-how-to-create-a-simple-api-in-4-steps.md

 date: '2023-09-19'
 tags: ['api', 'code', 'python', 'flask']
 draft: false
-summary:
-In this brief article, I'll show you how to create a minimal Python API using the Flask microframework.
-I'll provide a step-by-step walkthrough for building a basic API that returns a JSON message.
+summary: In this brief article, I am going to show you how to create a minimal Python API using the Flask microframework.
+I will provide a step-by-step walkthrough for building a basic API that returns a JSON message.
 ---

 In this short article, I want to demonstrate how to write the simplest API python code by using Flask microframework.